helins/clojure-of-things/README.md

 [dvlopt.mqtt](https://github.com/dvlopt/mqtt) is a Clojure wrapper around the Paho library.

-## Recommended tools and practises
+## 8. Recommended tools and practises

-### Writing modular programs
+### 8.1.
+Writing modular programs

 Complex programs benefit from being modular in order to remain extensible.
-Networking and handling various IO's will result plenty in asynchronicity.
+Networking and handling various IO's will result in plenty of asynchronicity.
 Core.async can provide an pub/sub event bus and modules can subscribes to the needed topics and start the necessary goroutines.
 The event bus would in itself be a top-level module requested by all other participating modules.